ElMassimo/capybara-compose/docs/api/index.md

 ## Element

-Some of the following methods will indicate that they are performed on the [current element], while other methods will use the [current context] (which by default is the current `page`).
+All of the following methods will be performed on the [current element].

 ### **[]**